wrightben/languages/README.md

 [Plum Profile](https://secure.plum.io/en/p/MDzfc23nx6MMS6sp1iTXHw)<br/>
 [HackerRank Profile](https://www.hackerrank.com/profile/wrightben)

+### UI-UX
+I have experience with 8 major langues (Bash, C++, Java, JavaScript, Perl, PHP, Python and SQL).
+But I'm not a very good software engineer by softare-engineering standards.
+My passion is UX, and necessarily, UI.
+I have a strong preference for lightweight code, especially now that AI can translate.
+On the continuum, I'm near the extreme—which rarely happens for me.
+I'm something of a minimalist.
+I don't like frameworks and dependencies and modules and type-checking.
+I'm not *always* interested in optimal algorithms.
+But I do expect things to work—really well, in fact.

+Here are a few sites that I think are doing really great job on the front end:

+* Khan Academy - The 2015 All Math Page (100 x 100 Block of Color-changing Progress Topics) was excellent!
+* Lumosity (Browser + App)
+* Google Docs
+* GitHub - (B-)
+* Instagram
+* ChatGPT

 ### Programming Projects
 * *AI Project* - Poker Trainer (Prototype) - [https://bit.ly/poker-trainer](https://bit.ly/poker-trainer)
 * *AI Project* - Pace Calculator App (Prototype) - [https://bit.ly/pace-chart](https://bit.ly/pace-chart)